gbrusa/Modeler/README.md

 The wobble vertex shader uses sine waves to give the impression that the object is wobbling without changing the mesh of the object.

 ### How to use
-To change the sphere's shader, click \<I WILL NEED TO CHECK\> and select the material of choice, such as Blinn-Phong, Toon, etc.
+To change the sphere's shader, click the sphere, Material, and select the material of choice, such as Blinn-Phong, Toon, etc.

 ### Known Bugs
-The starter code contains a bug where the uv-mapping for all primitive objects is off by a single band.
+1. The starter code contains a bug where the uv-mapping for all primitive objects is off by a single band.
 I am in the process of fixing this bug.
+2. When running animations, ray-tracer has been known to cover most of the image in red.
+A current work around is to avoid using ray-tracing animation frames.